SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/migration.md

-If your microservice is using the deprecated apiVersion 1 and is deployed to a Cumulocity IoT environment in version 10.15 or higher, it might, depending on the configuration of this environment, no longer work.
+If your microservice is using the deprecated apiVersion 1 and is deployed to a Cumulocity IoT environment in version 10.15 or higher, it might, depending on the configuration of this environment, be affected by the change.
+In such a case, you will not be able to upload or subscribe the microservice.